 (4) The floating security and charge and the debt owing to the Crown are declared to be excluded matters for the purposes of section 5F of the Corporations Act 2001 of the Commonwealth in relation to Chapter 5 of that Act, to the extent to which subsections (1), (2) and (3) of this section provide for them in a way that would be inconsistent with that Chapter but for this declaration and section 5F of that Act.

-(5) Unless and until proceedings are commenced for winding up of the lending institution,
+(5) Unless and until —

+(a) proceedings are commenced for winding up of the lending institution, whether —

-whether under Chapter 5 of the Corporations Act 2001 of the Commonwealth; or by such other procedure as is provided for the winding up of the lending institution;
+(i) under Chapter 5 of the Corporations Act 2001 of the Commonwealth; or

+(iii) by such other procedure as is provided for the winding up of the lending institution;

 or

-unless and until the State, pursuant to the provisions, if any, of the loan agreement in respect of which the security and charge exist, directs otherwise,
+(b) the State, pursuant to the provisions, if any, of the loan agreement in respect of which the security and charge exist, directs otherwise,

 the floating security and charge created by this section do not in any way preclude the lending institution from, or limit the lending institution in, carrying on business in the ordinary course as if the security did not exist and the charge had not been created.

 [Section 55 amended by No. 10 of 1982 s.
 28; No. 12 of 2001 s.
 49; No. 20 of 2003 s.
 30; No. 17 of 2005 s.
-28(3).]
+28(3); No. 19 of 2010 s.
+51.]

 56. Lending institution may give securities